 We tell God He can’t have authority over some part of our lives-

-Jesus did not come to earth and die on the cross simply to save our sorry behinds from the fires of hell (Matthew 13:41-42).
+Jesus did not come to earth and die on the cross simply to save our sorry butts from the fires of hell (Matthew 13:41-42).
 The God of the universe wants much more than just that for His people.
 He wants to redeem and reshape every part of our lives by bringing our thoughts and our actions into alignment with biblical truth (Romans 12:2).
-God wants to impact how we operate in our sexuality, marriages, social interactions, parenting, money management and business practices.
+God wants to impact how we operate in our sexuality, marriages, social interactions, parenting, money management and business practices Ephesians 4:1-6:9, Colossians 3).
 Unfortunately, transformation is uncomfortable, so, many believers shut God out of the parts of their lives that most need transforming.
 We shut God out when we choose to do some part of life in our strength, using our own wisdom instead of taking the time to learn God’s way of doing things.
 Not allowing God access to some corner of our lives means we choose not to grow in that area and slow our growth in every other area.

 We don’t seek wisdom or ask for advice-